nasa/openmct/platform/representation/README.md

   drag-drop domain object composition.
 * `drop`: Representations with this gesture can serve as drop targets for drag-drop domain object composition.
+  * When a drop occurs, an `mctDrop` event will be broadcast with two arguments (in addition to Angular's event object): The domain object identifier for the dropped object, and the position (with `x` and `y` properties in pixels) of the drop, relative to the top-left of the representation which features the drop gesture.
 * `menu`: Representations with this gesture will provide a custom context menu (instead of the browser default).
   * It should be noted that this gesture does _not_ define the appearance or functionality of this menu; rather, it simply adds a representation of key `context-menu` to the document at an appropriate location.
 This representation will be supplied by the commonUI bundle.